EllieThurlwell/project-1/README.md

     - fixed by wrapping the button in a parent div.
 -   Image in 'Where Is She?' section becomes distorted on iPad screensize.
     - fixed by moving it's css rule into the media query for the previous size of screen.
--   Positioning of one image and the form are shifted on Internet Explorer. louvre-crowd.jpg is pushed all the way to the right and the fieldsets in the form overlap eachother.
+-   Positioning of one image and the form are shifted on Internet Explorer. louvre-crowd.jpg is pushed all the way to the right and the fieldsets in the form overlap each other.
-    - not fixed - works correct in all other browsers tested
+    - not fixed - works correct in all other browsers tested.

 ## Deployment